k-saicharan/AmazonEnvolopeProject/README.md

    - **Journey:** Fulfillment center (sealing) → Transportation → Delivery station (sorting) → Delivery.
    - **Mistakes:** Ignoring open seals, mishandling envelopes.
    - **Cost:** “An open envelope risks a 1-day delay, reducing trust by 15%.”
+   - *See `journey_flowchart.png` for a visual of the package journey with error points highlighted.*
 2. **Process Tweak:** Add a seal-check step at sorting—flag open envelopes for repackaging.

 ## Impact